-Maintaining an equine pregnancy can be tricky; complications can occur with both natural and artificial conception.
-The financial and emotional costs of such a loss have researchers across the country working to improve the odds of producing a foal.
+Maintaining an equine pregnancy can be tricky; complications can occur with natural and artificial conception, this article highlights causes of the "slip".

 Your good mare has been bred to a popular stallion, she has been announced in foal, and you are eagerly anticipating welcoming the product of that union.
 Then suddenly, only weeks into the gestation period, the pregnancy is spontaneously terminated.

 Having a mare “slip” a foal is heartbreaking, expensive and frustrating.
 About 17 per cent of diagnosed pregnancies fail to produce a foal, and approximately 60 per cent of those failures occur within the first five weeks of pregnancy.
 This failure rate increases to 40-50 per cent in aged mares.
 Researchers at major equine veterinary centres at Canadian universities are constantly working to improve those odds and discover the causes of early pregnancy loss.

 Mares cycle about every 21 days from April to October, consisting of 14-15 days of diestrus (sexual quiescence) and seven days of estrus (heat), the latter which varies depending on the time of year.
 The mare ovulates about day five of the heat cycle, when an egg (oocyte) is shed from a follicle in the ovary.
 The egg travels into her fallopian tube, where it will remain viable for six to eight hours, then it is fertilized after breeding or artificial insemination.
 The sperm is rapidly drawn into the fallopian tube by uterine contractions, and providing conditions are favourable, up to 90 per cent of mares will successfully conceive at this time.